EightFactorial/FrogLight/README.md

 ## About

-FrogLight is a set of libraries for creating Minecraft clients.
-Each crate is designed to be used independently, but plugins are provided for the [Bevy](https://github.com/bevyengine/bevy/) engine.
+FrogLight is a set of libraries for writing both Minecraft servers and clients.

+Each crate is designed to be used independently, but plugin for integrating into the [Bevy](https://github.com/bevyengine/bevy/) engine are provided.

 It is currently in an **early alpha state**.
 Some things do not work yet!